 Intercountry Adoption Counselling Support

 Our relationship with others and ourselves can be challenging at times.
 Sometimes we need help being honest and open about the issues we face.
-The intercountry adoption process has its own unique challenges and counselling can bring hope through supporting couples, families and individuals to talk about their concerns and explore solutions.
+The intercountry adoption process has its own unique challenges.
+Counselling can bring hope through supporting couples, families and individuals to talk about their concerns and explore solutions.

 Our specially trained counsellors are located across Australia.
 Counselling is provided face-to-face, via phone or web based.

-Counselling focuses on providing a supportive, safe and confidential space in which people can discuss issues that are causing them or those around them concern.
+Counselling focuses on providing a supportive, safe and confidential space where people can discuss issues that are causing them or those around them concern.
 A counsellors role is to:

 - help people (individuals, couples, children, families) identify and express issues that are impacting on their well being